Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  <figcaption><center>Rossman Top (Store 262) and Bottom (Store 307) Store Sales Time-Series</center></figcaption>
  </figure>

-In this article we study a state-of-the-art predictive analytics pipeline for structured data.
+In this article we study a state-of-the-art predictive analytics pipeline for time sries structured data.
 Structured data is also known as "tabular data" and represents the most common data format in the industry.
 Though it is well-known that deep learning has achieved significant breakthroughs for unstructured data, such as computer vision and NLP, it is not as widely known that deep learning, with the use of [embeddings](https://www.fast.ai/2018/04/29/categorical-embeddings/), can provide significant predictive performance improvement for structured data.

+In this post we compare the performance of a best in class ML model and a Deep learning model.
+Performance of other traditional forecasting methods, such as, ARIMA and VAR are out of scope of this article.
+The purpose of this article is to understand best in class forecasting based on predictive analytics methods for a complex multivaariate problem.

 Below, we walk through the Python code based on the [Fastai](https://www.fast.ai/) library demonstrating how to set up a predictive analytics pipeline based on deep learning with embeddings.
 We utilize the Kaggle, Rossmann dataset, discuss the deep-learning architecture, training, performance, and compare the performance to a machine learning tree-based model.

 #### Use Cases

-Forecasting and prediction problems include a broad set of use cases, such as
+Forecasting problems include a broad set of use cases, such as

-* equity price forecasting
+* Equity price forecasting
+* Sales forecasting
-* sales forecasting
+* Demand forecasting for manufacturing production
-* demand forecasting
+* Demand forecasting for inventory management
-* market price predictions
-* customer churn prediction
-* sentiment prediction
-* risk scoring
-* customer segmentation demand prediction
+* Demand forecastig for infrastructure planning and utilizaiton
+* Demand forecastng for and workforce planning

 ### Predictive Analytics and Forecasting

-In this article, we solve a forecasting problem.
-However, the methods  apply equally to forecasting and prediction.
-Forecasting involves predicting the future value of the dependent variable(s) based on historical independent variables and or the historical dependent variable (auto-regression).
-The forecasting problem includes a time component and is a subset of the prediction problem, wherein the prediction problem does not include a time component.

 In the prediction and forecasting problem, the preprocessing stage of the pipeline consists of transformation of the independent variables including various aggregations.
-In the case of forecasting these may also include time differences and lags.
+In the case of forecasting these also include time differences and lags.
 In ether case preprocessing produces a single row of data with potentially many independent variables corresponding to one or more dependent variables.

 The single row of independent variables is designed for predicting the dependent variable(s).
-Although success of the overall prediction solution is dependent on properly engineering these predictive features (independent variables), after feature engineering, the predictive model algorithm structure is the same for prediction or forecasting.
-Thus, the methods herein apply to both types of problems
+The success of the overall prediction solution is dependent on properly engineering these predictive features ("feature engineering).
+However, the predictive model and analytics pipeline is essentially the same for prediction or forecasting.
+In the case of forecasting the index is a timeseries, and the prediction is a forward prediction in time.

 ### Rossmann Dataset